dladowitz/josephine-challenge/README.md

 <br>
 **Email:** hello@josephine.com, **Password:** password
 <br>
+Note its on a free tier so will likely take 60 seconds to spin up.

 Just to be clear, I didn't design the layout or do the heavy front end work.
 I generally find great templates then pick and choose elements from them for an awesome result.
 In this case I used one template for the landing/sigin pages and another of the marketplace/dashboard.